Skip to Content

 Features

-• Environment fields: none, uniform vector, central inverse‑square (gravity‑like); configurable latency placeholder.
+• Environment fieldsnone, uniform vector, or central inverse-square (gravity-like).

 Build & Run (Local)